Towards Operational Validation of LLM-Agent Social Simulations: A Replicated Study of a Reddit-like Technology Forum: Methods

-We represent conversational interactions as an undirected, weighted graph to investigate network structure and core–periphery organization.
+\textbf{Network analysis.} We represent conversational interactions as an undirected, weighted graph to investigate network structure and core–periphery organization.
 Nodes are users; an edge connects a commenter to the author of the parent item (post or comment).
 Self-interactions are removed.
-Repeated exchanges increment an integer edge count that we then normalize to \([0,1]\) by dividing by the maximum edge count in that graph (original counts are retained as a \texttt{raw\_weight} attribute).
-On the full graph we report standard descriptors with NetworkX \cite{hagberg2008explor}: nodes, edges, density, mean degree, mean weighted degree (sum of normalized weights), and the weighted clustering coefficient (\texttt{average\_clustering} with \texttt{weight=\"weight\"}).
-Degree heaviness is inspected via degree histograms on log–log axes.
-Because block models assume path-connected structure, core–periphery inference is performed on the largest connected component (LCC); we report the LCC share to contextualize scope.
+Repeated exchanges increment an integer edge count that we then normalize to \([0,1]\) by dividing by the maximum edge count in that graph.
+On the full graph, we report standard descriptors computed with the NetworkX Python library \cite{hagberg2008explor}: nodes, edges, density, mean degree, mean weighted degree (sum of normalized weights), and the weighted clustering coefficient.
+To identify a dense "core" coupled to a sparse "periphery", we fit a two‑class hub–and‑spoke stochastic block model (SBM) \cite{gallagher2021clarif} to the largest connected component (LCC), which assigns each node to the core or periphery while capturing characteristic within- and between-connectivity.
+For the two tail-shape claims used in the activity and network results, the SI reports separate discrete fits for root-posts-per-user and positive degree using the Clauset--Shalizi--Newman procedure \cite{clauset2009powerlaw}, bootstrap goodness-of-fit, and likelihood-ratio comparisons against lognormal, truncated power-law, and exponential alternatives.

-To identify a dense “core” coupled to a sparse “periphery,” we fit a two‑class hub–and‑spoke stochastic block model (SBM) \cite{gallagher2021clarif} on the LCC that assigns each node to core or periphery while capturing characteristic within/between connectivity.
-In an SBM, nodes belong to latent groups (blocks) and edge probabilities depend only on the groups of the endpoints; the two‑block core–periphery variant encodes a dense core (high core–core and core–periphery probabilities) and a sparse periphery (low periphery–periphery probability), yielding a hub‑and‑spoke structure.
-This corresponds to the “two‑block” side of the clarified core–periphery typology \cite{gallagher2021clarif}, in contrast to layered k‑core decompositions.